lynxize/revite-nonsense/README.md

 ### How do I use it?
 You can run it yourself, just like normal Revite, or use the hosted instance [here](https://www.youtube.com/watch?v=dQw4w9WgXcQ).
-The settings should be pretty self-explanatory.
+The settings menu should be pretty self-explanatory.

+You can disable message masquerades per-server by navigating to the Server Identity settings.

 ### Why am I getting `MISSINGPERMISSION` when I try to send a message?
 You need to have the "Masquerade" permission in order for it to work.

 ### Why is there the occasional hitch/delay when sending a message?
 Blame the PluralKit api.
 There's probably some better things we can do on the client, so feel free to take a look!